 - 1. The portfolio contained no investments that are on the Exclusion list as result of the application of the applicable exclusion policy. - 2.
 0 companies in portfolio are in violation of the ILO standards, UNGPs, UNGC or OECD Guidelines for Multinational Enterprises and hence are a part of the Enhanced Engagement program. - 3.
-4.88% of the holdings in portfolio had an elevated sustainability risk profile. - 4.
-The sub-fund invested 4.87% of its assets In green, social, sustainable and/or sustainability-linked bonds.

-What were the objectives of the sustainable investments that the financial product partially made and how did the sustainable investment contribute to such objectives?
+0.00% of the holdings in portfolio had an elevated sustainability risk profile. - 4.
+The Sub-fund excluded sovereign bonds issued by the bottom 15% of the WGI Control of Corruption ranking. - 5.
+The sub-fund invested 19.71% of its assets In green, social, sustainable and/or sustainability-linked bonds - 6.
+The sub-fund's portfolio had a minimum weighted average score of 7.94 on Robeco's Country Sustainability Ranking. - What were the objectives of the sustainable investments that the financial product partially made and how did the sustainable investment contribute to such objectives?